Exploring Lake Arthur: The Ultimate Guide to Moraine State Park’s Main Attraction

 Mountain Biking

-If you’re looking for a more adrenaline filled bicycle adventure, head to one of the two mountain bike trailheads in Moraine State Park.
+If you’re looking for a more adrenaline-filled bicycle adventure, head to one of the two mountain bike trailheads in Moraine State Park.

 You’ll find a large loop with various connectors through the middle, covering about 6 miles of very rocky, hilly terrain.

-Also, come prepared with tick spray and proper clothing as these pests can be prevalent in the area.
+Come prepared with tick spray and proper clothing as these pests can be prevalent in the area.

 Take your time maneuvering through these trails, and you will certainly improve and gain new mountain biking skills.